gumaerc-testorg/21m.380-spring-2016/content/pages/readings-and-assignments.md

 WR = Written Assignment

-Assignments are listed by class sessions at which they are due; for the sessions at which each assignment is given out, see the calendar table on the [Syllabus]({{< baseurl >}}/pages/syllabus) page.
+Assignments are listed by class sessions at which they are due; for the sessions at which each assignment is given out, see the calendar table on the {{< resource_link 25b295d7-aa9b-908d-da7c-839bfc27fb6b "Syllabus" >}} page.

 Sample student work is from both the 2015 and 2016 versions of the class, courtesy of MIT students, and used with permission.